w5xd/PacketRainGauge/README.md

 <p align='center'><img alt='programming-jig' src='programming-jig.jpg'/></p>

 The serial port pin layout on this PCB is 3 extra pins alongside the standard 6-pin ISP header.
-I used a <a href=''>SparkFun ISP Pogo Adapter</a> with an FTDI USB serial breakout to both program the sketch onto this PCB, and to set its configurable parameters.
+I custom assembled a <a href=''>SparkFun ISP Pogo Adapter</a> with an FTDI USB serial breakout to access the Arduino serial port this PCB.
+It can be used both to program the CPU, and to set its configurable parameters.
 Be sure you wire the 3.3VDC to the pogo!
 The RFM69 will be destroyed if you apply 5VDC.